manasuii/Machine-Learning-Fundamentals/README.md

 Implement a linear model function to compute predictions.
 Plot the predicted line vs. actual data.
 Understand how model parameters affect predictions.

+2...The second file contains about vectorization in 1-D and 2-D datas Simple normal code that shows how vectorically we can achieve the result in far  more faster way so it is suitable or better to use the vectorizatin method.